danya02/murder-of-lord-waterbrook/text.en.md

 `8.50` You're counting pieces?
 Shame on you, inspector!

-`9.00` Yep… Do you have your own opinion?
+`9.00` Yep… Do you have your own version?

 `9.04` I'd like to talk to the ménage.